 - Suitability to a user: based on user preferences for funding.

 - Social reputation on networks like LinkedIn, Facebook, and others

-- Use of language by company and how they communicate.
+- Use of language by the company and how they communicate.

 Moreover, artificial intelligence is used to make those scorings better.
 To improve evaluations, DropDeck uses an incentive mechanism.
 Users can bet on the outcome of future events.
 Each evaluation costs DDD, but if they are right, they will get a piece of the total pot reward.
 Evaluators are also rewarded when they upload evidence which shows that the outcomes are met.

 There are a lot of advantages to using the DropDeck token and platform as listed in the whitepaper.
 We selected the most important advantages:

 - Speed: Business can find funding much quicker, from anyone, anywhere in the world.

 - Transparency: The funder can monitor their investment by looking at the spending activities of the funded business.